ProfessionalEngineer23/DigiKey-Component-Lookup-Tool/README.md

 # DigiKey Component Lookup Tool

-This Python tool lets you search electronic components via the DigiKey API, view detailed info, and export search results.

-A stylish and robust Python CLI tool to search electronic components from the DigiKey API, view detailed specs, and export results to file — ideal for engineers, makers, and hobbyists.
+This is a Python CLI tool to search electronic components from the DigiKey API, view detailed specs, and export results to CSV or XLSX file.
+It's ideal for engineers, makers, and hobbyists who prefer terminal applications and need quick and easy access to information about a specific component.

-Please read the setup instructions fully!
+Please read the setup instructions fully before use!
 ---

 ## ✨ Features